bgulbis/Capstone_Project/report/prediction_app.md

     - [Microsoft Web Language Model](https://www.microsoft.com/cognitive-services/en-us/web-language-model-api)
 * Ultimately, this could be used as the foundation for a text prediction keyboard

-Prediction Algorithm
+Prediction Algorithm for HC Corpora
 ========================================================
 type: exclaim

 * Create 1-, 2-, and 3-gram tokens from the blogs, news, and Twitter data sets
     - Profane words are removed using Google's [list of bad words](https://gist.github.com/jamiew/1112488)
     - Numbers and punctuation are removed
-    - Stop words are included
+    - Stop words are included and may optionally be removed from the prediction results
-* Calculate Good-Turing discount for each order token
+* Calculate Good-Turing discount for each order token to allow for unseen words
-* Calculate the probability for a word using Katz Backoff method
+* Calculate the probability for a word using Katz back-off method

 About the Data Sources
 ========================================================